plasma-umass/scalene/README.md

 1. Scalene is _fast_.
 It uses sampling instead of instrumentation or relying on Python's tracing facilities.
 Its overhead is typically no more than 10-20% (and often less).
 1. Scalene is _precise_.
 Unlike most other Python profilers, Scalene performs CPU profiling _at the line level_, pointing to the specific lines of code that are responsible for the execution time in your program.
 This level of detail can be much more useful than the function-level profiles returned by most profilers.
-1. Scalene separates out time spent running in Python from time spent in native code (including libraries).*
+1. Scalene separates out time spent running in Python from time spent in native code (including libraries).
+Most Python programmers aren't going to optimize the performance of native code (which is usually either in the Python implementation or external libraries), so this helps developers focus their optimization efforts on the code they can actually improve.
 1. Scalene _profiles memory usage_.
 In addition to tracking CPU usage, Scalene also points to the specific lines of code responsible for memory growth.
 It accomplishes this via an included specialized memory allocator.

 ## Installation